Altium Designer Rigid Flex Guidebook for PCB Design

 There are some issues we face if using gerber for the output data set, or earlier versions of ODB++.
 Namely, the fabricator will need separate route tool paths and die cut patterns for each rigid and flex circuit section in the layer stack.
 Effectively, mechanical layer films would need to be produced to show where voids need to be in the rigid areas, and more to show where coverlay or covercoat will be on the exposed flex circuit areas.
 The coverlay or covercoat also has to be considered a mask for component pads for those components that may be mounted on flex circuit areas.

 IPC-2581 is also a preferred data standard, as it provides the entire database for the design and testing in a convenient XML file format.
-At the time of writing this standard is in early stages of refinement and adoption, but promises to be the new pervasive replacement for Gerber files to design PCB.
+At the time of writing this standard is in early stages of refinement and adoption, but promises to be the new pervasive replacement for Gerber files to design Printed Circuit Board.

 As a designer, the question is really then, how can I define these areas, layers and stacks?